League of Ireland Premier Division: 1980s

 The inaugural members of the Premier Division included the League of Ireland's traditional top four clubs – Shamrock Rovers, Shelbourne, Bohemians and Dundalk plus eight other clubs.
 Shamrock Rovers were the inaugural champions and then retained the title in 1986–87.
 This saw Rovers complete a four in a row of league titles.
 Dundalk were champions in 1987–88 and Derry City achieved a treble in 1988–89 by also winning the League of Ireland Cup and the FAI Cup.

 1990s

 The 1990s saw the re-emergence of St Patrick's Athletic following years of obscurity.
 During the decade St Pat's won four titles.
 Brian Kerr guided the club to success in 1989–90 and 1995–96 before Pat Dolan and Liam Buckley added further titles in 1997–98 and 1998–99.
 The 1992–93 season saw Cork City win their first title in dramatic circumstances after a series of three-way play-offs that also involved Bohemians and Shelbourne.

+The first live league game was broadcast on RTÉ2 from Tolka Park between Shels and Derry City during the 1996/97 season.